ugouhar/w3HowTo/notes.md

 - Wrap **i** in **a** and add style to **a**
 - To arrange icons from left to right use `float:left`
 - To arrange icons from right to left use `float:right`
-- To add transition between icons, add it in the parent, here **a** and in the parent of parent.
+- To add transition between icons, add it in the parent, here **a** and not in the parent of parent.
 - To make it like navbar stretched horizontally, add 100% width to the container and 100/numberOfChilds width to each child.

 ## Vertical Icon Bar